 The crew wins when all imposters are ejected or all crewmates have completed their tasks.
 Imposters win if they are no longer outnumbered.
 In other words, if there are two imposters, and you’re down to two crewmates, the imposters win.

 - Adjust the number of tasks and the durations to balance based on your playing area.
 We found 10 tasks of 20 seconds each worked for us.

 - Add “common tasks” – a task that each of the crewmates has to perform, but the imposters can’t know what it is.
 Add five common tasks to each list, then when you tap the imposters on the shoulder during heads down, tap the crewmates 1 through 5 times on the back to tell them which one.
 Alternately, you can whisper to each player their role and common task assignment.

 - Allow the ghosts to wander during gameplay, but put their hands behind their head to indicate that they’re just observing.

 - Allow imposters to shut doors, and disallow crewmates from opening them for a set time period.

 Think of about 20 tasks for your playing area.
 We used things like “wash your hands in the upstairs bathroom (20s)” and “Grill a steak on the deck (20s).”
 Randomize these tasks and put 10 on each sheet.
 Make 10-15 sheets.

 You can try my Google Spreadsheet.
-Make a copy of it, modify the tasks, then print the “Player Card” sheet.
+Please make a copy of it (don’t request to edit my copy), modify the tasks, then print the “Player Card” sheet.
 Refresh (to randomize) and print again.

 FLL Teamwork Activity